What is Neurofeedback Good For: 7 Common Conditions

 The dramatic rise in autoimmune disorders coincides with the rise in mental health conditions as there is a link between inflammation and mental health.
 The research shows a direct relationship between inflammation in clinical conditions such as anxiety, depression, OCD, PANS/PANDAS, autism, chronic pain, post concussion syndrome and others.
 The good news is that when you lower inflammation, you reduce symptoms and neurofeedback can help.

-Ah ha moment!
-That is why so many with autoimmune conditions just can’t seem to get better.
-Here is your next ah ha moment… Calming the brain and the body can turn on its own healing resources.
-At our center, we use neurofeedback sessions to support those with PANS/PANDAS, Lyme Disease, Tick-borne illness, and other clinical issues get their life back.
+But here is your next ah ha moment… calming the brain and the body can turn on its own healing resources.
+At our center, we use neurofeedback sessions to support those with PANS/PANDAS, Lyme Disease, Tick-borne illness, and other clinical issues to get their life back.

 My own experience with neurofeedback to amplify learning and memory has been dramatic.
 The increase in just how quickly I can process information is hard to describe.
 I often tell the kids I work with it is like being that character Quicksilver in the Xmen movies with my mind moving so fast that I feel like everyone else is working at a snail's pace.
 Ok, I started with a good foundation, so it was easy to get it to the next level (really 10 levels higher!).